Histwo/gp/_posts/2025-01-21-Golden_Rope.md

 ---

-### **8. Limited Application to the Other of His Two Servants**
+### **8. Limited Application to the Other of His two servants**
-The Golden Rope has not been applied to the other of His two servants because their current location remains unknown.
+The Golden Rope has not been applied to the other of His two servants because their current location remains unknown to the government and the CIA.
 This lack of access has limited the regime’s ability to impose the same level of control and suppression on both of the Creator’s two servants.

 ---